lwilletts/fyre/README.md

 I recommend the former as it'll allow you make modifications to the scripts with the changes being applied immediately.

+#### Configuration

+fyre will look for a configuration file located at `$FYREDIR/config`, see config.example for an idea of can be set.
+You can link this file to the default location using `make config`.
+Many of these variables are required.

 Usage
 -----